AirHelp/treasury/README.md

 * AWS Credentials

-Before using the Treasury CLI, ensure that you've configured credentials.
+Before using the Treasury CLI, ensure that you've configured AWS credentials.
 The best way to configure credentials on your machine is to use the ~/.aws/credentials file, which might look like:

 [default]
 aws_access_key_id = AKID1234567890